bear24rw/EECE4029/hw3_pthreads/README.md

 prevent the `get` or `put` functions from waiting for us to read, which will never happen now that we're disconnected.

+A unit test showing this in action can be found in `tests/disconnect_reconnect.c`

 Unit Tests
 ---------
 In order to test the multitude of configurations that can be setup a series of